nghiemminh/sentiment-analysis/README.md

 The models are trained on train set, then validate on validation set to get the best architecture.
 Finally, models perform on the test set to get unbiased performance estimators.

-1. Neural Network: Tokenized using Keras tokenizer.
+**1. Neural Network**: Tokenized using Keras tokenizer.
 Trained a Neural Network with an Embedding layer, a GlobalAveragePooling, follows by 3 Dense layers and 2 Dropout.
 Achieved 0.5 Accuracy, 0.95 Recall, and 0.65 F1
-2. BiLSTM: Tokenized using Keras tokenizer.
+**2. BiLSTM**: Tokenized using Keras tokenizer.
 Trained a network of an Embedding Layer, 2 Bidirectional LSTM layers, then follows by 2 Dense layers and 2 Droupout.
 Achieved 0.86 Accuracy on a balanced test set.
-3. DistilBERT: Tokenized using the Hugging Face transformers library's DistilBERT tokenizer.
+**3. DistilBERT**: Tokenized using the Hugging Face transformers library's DistilBERT tokenizer.
 Fine-tuning with 3 epochs on GPU.
 Achived **0.93 Accuracy** on a balanced test set.

+---> DistilBERT is the best performance model.

 ### Dependencies
 Choose the lastest versions of any of the dependencies below: